Sindoraii/react-post-list/README.md

 # react-post-list
 Deploy: https://sindoraii.github.io/react-post-list/
-Creating a post list with select and pagination.
+About: Creating a post list with select and pagination.
 Data is getting from https://jsonplaceholder.typicode.com/

 Diagram is about data flow in the project: